wasmerio/wasmer/lib/compiler-llvm/README.md

+# Wasmer Compiler - LLVM

-This is the `wasmer-compiler-llvm` crate, which contains the LLVM compiler implementation.
+This is the `wasmer-compiler-llvm` crate, which contains a compiler implementation based on LLVM.